cedra-labs/docs/docs/cli/usage.md

 One of the Cedra CLI's most powerful features is helping you develop and deploy **Move** smart contracts.
 The CLI can **create** a new Move project, **compile** it, run Move **unit tests**, and **publish** your modules to the blockchain.
 This section walks through a typical Move development cycle using Cedra CLI.

+For a comprehensive guide on package management, see [Move Package Management](/move-package-management).

 ### 🎬 Initializing a New Move Project

 ```bash